HubReb/mmt_foil_exp/results.md

   easier?
 * it takes the complete sentence to get most of the translation right, yet both 12 and 20 still translate balls with ballons (?)
+* 0:
+    * des is focused on the people in the background with hotspot on the right half of them
+    * same for gens ("people")
+    * marchent on legs
+    * sur ("on") on the feet touching the ground
+    * un trottoir is focused less and on more parts of the image
+        * partly on the building on the background
+        * mostly on the feet touching the street
+* 1
+    * pluesieurs is focused on the people in the background with hotspot on the left half of them
+    * same for personnes ("people"), but with less intensity
+    * marchent on legs
+    * sur ("on") on the feet touching the ground
+    * un trottoir is focused less
+        * mostly on the feet touching the street
+* 2
+    * pluesieurs is now one hotspot on a few people in the background
+    * enfants has dark blue over the people in the background
+    * jouent has dark blue over the people in the background and one light blue spot over the legs of one person at the right edge of the image
+    * football has light blue hotspot over the legs of one walking person in the middle of the picture
+    * un has hotspot on the bottom left corner in which nothing is shown
+    * terrain has two light blue dots on two peoples walking legs
+    * jeu has them in the same spots as terrain but with less value
+* 3
+    * pluesiers has one hotspot on the right on one person's legs and light blue on the people on the background
+    * enfants: light blue on the background
+    * jouant light blue on the background but with more value on their legs
+    * hockey: hotspot (jellow to red) on the girl's legs in the foreground, light blue on the people left from her in the background
+    * terrain: red hotspot on the people left from her in the background
+* 4
+    * plusiers: dark blue on the people in the background on the right, light blue on the people in the background on the left
+    * enfants: dark bleu on the girl in the front, lighter blue on the middle of the people on the background
+    * jouant: one blue spot on the aspahlt on the left, one on the people in the background on the left, dark blue on the people in the background on the right
+    * sur: red hotspot on the same asphalt spot as jouant
+    * une again asphalt spot in light blue and light blue on the bottom right corner
+    * balançoire (swing): on the leg of the people walking past and beneath the girl on the front (on her right)
+    * par : same light blue spot as enfants
+    * une: dark blue on the girl in the front and the leftmost woman walking by
+    * journèe (day): blue on the building in the back
+    * ensoleilèe (sunny): blue on the building in the back and light blue on the most left people in the background
+* 6
+    * plusieurs: light blue spot on the left beneath next to the left most walking woman, blue spots on the right side on the right most person walking to the left, on the heads of the people in the background, dark blue on the street on the up arrow
+    * enfants: light blue on the second woman walking to the right, blue from that spot to the people standing in the background and covering them
+    * jouant: yellow on the woman walking to the right
+    * sur: yellow to red right from the girl in the front, blue on the legs of the right most woman walking to the right, blue on the other women walking to the right and on the ground left of them
+    * un: red hotspot on the left bottom corner, light blue to yellow on the edge of the building in the back
+    * terrain: edge of the building now blue, bit higher (height on image) than for previous word, light blue on legs of women walking to the right and on and next to the legs of the girl
+    * de: light blue on the up arrow, yellow/blue spot of un is now blue, people in the background are dark blue (left side and center)
+    * tennis: yellow to red on spot right to the girl's legs at the front and beneath the legs of the person walking to the left, light blue from top of that spot to the middle of image over the legs of the woman walking to the right (right most woman walking to the right)

 ### index 140